• ROENFR

 b) financial and fiscal policies;

-c) labour relations, social protection, wage policies, and equality of opportunities and treatment;
+c) labour relations, social protection, salary policies, and equality of opportunities and treatment;

 d) agriculture, rural development, environmental protection, and sustainable development;